What is vestibular hyposensitivityIN BRIEF

 The consequences of vestibular hyposensitivity vary greatly from person to person, depending on age, skills, environment and tools available.

-- Bumping into things
+- Frequently bumping into things

-- Knocking into people unintentionally
+- Unintentionally knocking into people

 - Poor coordination of movements